Seanzy/TradeAlerter/README.md

 1/30/21 - Beginning new alert program
 1/31/21 - Adding indicator 5.
 Done.
 2/1/21 - Next: remove the stock from costbasis after it has been sold.
+2/2/21 - Done with new cost basis alerter.